View the official guide to adventure activities in Scotland

 One of Loch Lomond’s most popular activities is boating allowing you to discover Scotland’s first National Park from a different perspective and visit the 38 islands set within the loch.
-Other great watersports activities on Loch Lomond are sailing, windsurfing, wakeboarding, waterskiing, canoeing and kayaking.
+Other great watersports activities on Loch Lomond are sailing, windsurfing, wakeboarding, waterskiing, canoeing, kayaking and stand up paddleboarding.
 Milarrochy Bay on the east shore of the Loch is one of the most popular spots for relaxed sailing or windsurfing.

 Along with Loch Lomond, Loch Earn is another of the main lochs with a large choice of watersports.
 Found in the north east of the National Park the loch has a fantastic range of water based activities with Lochearnhead Watersports Centre providing waterskiing, wakesurfing, wakeboarding, water zorbing and kayaking.
 Other activities offered include kneeboarding, speed boating and banana boat rides.